Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Frequency Analysis

 \paragraph{Discrete Cosine Transform (DCT)} The \ac{DCT} is closely related to the \ac{DFT}, however it uses real-valued cosine functions as basis functions.
 It is used in the JPEG compression standard due to its high degree of energy compaction \cite{wallaceJPEGStillPicture1991}, which ensures that a large portion of a signal's energy can be represented using only a few \ac{DCT} coefficients.
 The type-II \ac{DCT}, which the term \ac{DCT} usually refers to, is given as

 again omitting the normalization factor.
 In the resulting spectrum, the low frequencies are located in the upper left corner, with frequencies increasing along both spatial dimensions.

 \paragraph{Reduced Spectrum} While the \ac{DFT} provides a useful visual representation of an image's spectrum, it is less suitable for comparing different spectra quantitatively.
-Therefore, previous works use the reduced spectrum\footnote{The definition of the reduced spectrum slightly differs between different existing works, we decide to follow that of Schwarz~et~al.~\cite{schwarzFrequencyBiasGenerative2021}.}, a one-dimensional representation of the Fourier spectrum \cite{durallWatchYourUpconvolution2020, dzanicFourierSpectrumDiscrepancies2020, schwarzFrequencyBiasGenerative2021, chandrasegaranCloserLookFourier2021}.
+Therefore, previous works use the reduced spectrum, a one-dimensional representation of the Fourier spectrum \cite{durallWatchYourUpconvolution2020,dzanicFourierSpectrumDiscrepancies2020,schwarzFrequencyBiasGenerative2021,chandrasegaranCloserLookFourier2021}.
+The definition of the reduced spectrum slightly differs between different existing works, we decide to follow that of Schwarz et al.~\cite{schwarzFrequencyBiasGenerative2021}.
 It is obtained by azimuthally averaging over the spectrum in normalized polar coordinates $r \in [0, 1]$, $\theta \in [0, 2\pi)$ according to

 with $S[k, l] = |I_{DFT}[k, l]|^2$ being the squared magnitudes of the Fourier coefficients.
 The maximum frequency is given by the Nyquist frequency $f_\text{nyq} = \sqrt{k^2 + l^2} = H / \sqrt{2}$ for a square image with $H = W$.